Search Commands

 Default shortcut is Shift + Alt + G

-The Search dialog provides full-text search using common matching crtieria and, optionally, move or copy selected pages across sections and notebooks or create an index page of selected pages.
+The Search dialog provides full-text search using common matching criteria and, optionally, move or copy selected pages across sections and notebooks or create an index page of selected pages.

 Note: This is a non-indexed search, meaning that it will sequentially scan through all pages in the selected scope.
 Depending on the number of pages and size of each page, this could take a few seconds or it could take a few minutes!
 Set the scope accordingly.